 You can help defend the traditional American values enshrined in the Bill of Rights by supporting the work of the American Civil Liberties Union, and its local affiliate, the American Civil Liberties Union of Arizona.

-The ACLU of Arizona was formed and officially chartered by the national organization 45 years ago.
+The ACLU of Arizona was formed and officially chartered by the national organization over 50 years ago.
 Since that time, we have fought to defend individual rights in Arizona through litigation, legislation, and public education.

 Got tough questions about ACLU policy?
 Here are the ACLU's answers.